 How to not feel terrified (at least, not all the time) in a world out of control.

-Nancy Colier, LCSW, Rev. is a psychotherapist, interfaith minister and the author of the book The Power of Off: The Mindful Way to Stay Sane in a Virtual World.
+Nancy Colier, LCSW, Rev., is a psychotherapist, interfaith minister, and the author of Can’t Stop Thinking (2021), The Power of Off, and Inviting a Monkey to Tea.

 Give up the desperate search for a happiness that can only exist somewhere else and discover the deepest well-beng that can only exist here.